 - Utilities – While selecting and buying a land, make sure that essential utilities like water, electricity, telephone lines and sewer hookups are available.
 In addition, check the land to find if you can install the septic system and a well.

 - Topography – The topographical aspect of the land requires due consideration before purchase.
-If the plot is located in steep or hilly areas, you will need to perform careful evaluation to find out whether the home can be built on such terrains.
+If the plot is located in steep or hilly areas, you will need to perform careful evaluation to find out whether the home can be built on such terrain.
 You should also analyze the accessibility to the location.

 Improved and Unimproved Land